BTS-CM/Bitshares-HUG-REST-API/README.md

 By following the readme, you can easily recreate the API in your own control.
 Do remember to change the API key and the Bitshares FULL/API node you're connecting to.
 If you're creating a service which will produce a large amount of traffic, alert the node operator or consider running your own Bitshares node.

-This HUG REST API makes heavy use of the [python-bitshares]()
+This HUG REST API makes heavy use of the [python-bitshares](https://github.com/xeroc/python-bitshares)

 ## TODO

     Improve the NGINX & Gunicorn configurations
     Implement additional HUG functions.
     Work on ./WIP.py - Difficult broken code staging file.
-    Use [websocketrpc](http://docs.pybitshares.com/en/latest/websocketrpc.html) to expose additional functionality (worker proposal, item search (committee info & worker proposal lists)) to HUG.
     Correctly handle 'datetime' user input for ranges of data requests (E.g. TX history between Feb & Mar 2017).

-## Future usage plans

-Once this API is completed, I'll be looking into creating an open source (MIT Licensed) [Google Assistant](https://developers.google.com/actions/) for Bitshares.

 ## License